-In this study elevated values of blood pressure were accompanied by an increase in relative left ventricle mass in both SHR and BHR indicating left ventricular hypertrophy.
-The degree of blood pressure magnitude was closely associated with severity of cardiac hypertrophy.
-Since left ventricular hypertrophy is the result of interaction of hemodynamic overload and local non-hemodynamic factors, NO may play a significant role in its development.
-Indeed, pharmacological inhibition of NO production can induce hypertrophic myocardial growth (Kristek and Gerová 1996, Šimko and Šimko 2000) as well as to damage myocardial structure and function (Okruhlicová et al. 2000, Tribulová et al. 2000).
-However, our data showed occurrence of left ventricular hypertrophy without alterations in NO production in BHR and even simultaneously with increased NOS activity in SHR.
-This suggests that hemodynamic factors and/or other local growth factors rather than NO modified myocardial growth.
-However, it is worthy to note that local NO bioavailability in the heart may be either significantly reduced by oxidative stress (Pecháňová et al. 2007) or it may be still insufficient in relation to sympathetic activity of hypertensive rats (Kuneš et al. 2004, Pecháňová et al. 2004).
+ventricular hypertrophy is the result of interaction of hemodynamic overload and local non-hemodynamic factors, NO may play a significant role in its development.
+Indeed, pharmacological inhibition of NO production can induce hypertrophic myocardial growth (Kristek and Gerová 1996, Šimko and Šimko 2000) as well as damage myocardial structure and function (Okruhlicová et al. 2000, Tribulová et al. 2000).
+However, our data showed the occurrence of left ventricular hypertrophy without alterations in NO production in BHR and even in the presence of increased NOS activity in SHR.
+This suggests that hemodynamic factors and/or other local growth factors rather than NO modify myocardial growth.
+However, it is worthy to note that local NO bioavailability in the heart may be either significantly reduced by oxidative stress (Pecháňová et al. 2007) or it may be still insufficient to compensate increased sympathetic activity of hypertensive rats which may induced hypertrophy (Kuneš et al. 2004, Pecháňová et al. 2004).

-The question whether endothelial dysfunction is a consequence or a cause of hypertension remains still opened.
+The question whether endothelial dysfunction is a consequence or a cause of hypertension remains still open.
 This is documented by several studies showing impaired, unaltered or improved endothelial function in spontaneously hypertensive rats.
-There are many studies, which showed that reduced NO production led to attenuation of vasodilatation, elevation of vasoconstriction and to the development of hypertension in normotensive rats (Holécyová et al. 1996, Török and Kristek 2001, Šimko et al. 2004, Fialová et al. 2007).
-Based on this knowledge, it may be assumed that the development of hypertension in spontaneously hypertensive rats may be associated with NO deficiency and/or endothelial dysfunction.
+There are many studies, which showed that reduced NO production led to attenuation of vasodilatation, elevation of vasoconstriction and to the development of hypertension in normotensive rats (Holécyová et al. 1996, Török and Kristek 2001, Šimko et al. 2004, Fialová et al. 2008).
+Based on this knowledge, it may be assumed that the hypertension development of in spontaneously hypertensive rats may be associated with NO deficiency and/or endothelial dysfunction.
 Indeed, several authors observed reduced relaxation of various conduit and resistance arteries such as the aorta, iliac artery, basilar artery and coronary and mesenteric arteries of adult SHR rats (Mayhan 1990, Wuorela et al. 1994, Küng and Lüscher 1995, Pourageaud and Freslon 1995, Čačányiová et al. 2006).
 Reduced relaxation of the aorta was also observed by Konishi and Su (1983).
 However, the same study showed the improvement of vasodilatation in the femoral artery of SHR as it was found in our study.
 Similarly, greater magnitude of the ACh-induced vasodilatation was observed in the mesenteric arteries of adult SHR (Chang et al. 2002).
-Moreover, Gerová et al. (2005) showed enhanced hypotensive response to ACh in adult SHR in vivo, which was associated with improvement of relaxation of resistance arteries but attenuated relaxation of the conduit iliac artery in vitro.
-In adult BHR, relaxation of the thoracic aorta was higher than in normotensive controls, while no differences were observed in the mesenteric artery (Stratton et al. 1994, Fuchs et al. 1998).
-In addition to above mentioned studies, no differences were observed in the magnitude of ACh-induced relaxation of the carotid artery and aorta of SHR compared with normotensive rats (Török and Kristek 2001).
-Altogether, these findings suggest that endothelial dysfunction in hypertension may not be present in all parts of vascular tree and it appears to be the consequence rather than a cause of hypertension in rats.
+Moreover, Gerová et al. (2005) showed enhanced hypotensive response to ACh in adult SHR in vivo, which was associated with improved relaxation of resistance arteries but attenuated relaxation of the conduit iliac artery in vitro.
+In adult BHR, relaxation of the thoracic aorta was greater than in normotensive controls, while no differences were observed in the mesenteric artery (Stratton et al. 1994, Fuchs et al. 1998).
+In addition to the above mentioned studies, no differences were observed in the magnitude of ACh-induced relaxation of the carotid artery and aorta of SHR compared with normotensive rats (Török and Kristek 2001).
+Altogether, these findings suggest that endothelial dysfunction in hypertension may not be present in all parts of vascular tree and it appears to be the consequence rather than a cause of hypertension in rats